Marty's Foreign Motors

 Excerpt from a Rover Brochure

 Sometime around 1967, Pierre Marty added FIAT to the list of cars he was selling.
 Specifically, he advertised the FIAT 850 spider, 850 coupe, and 124 models.
-But FIAT didn’t really seem to last very long either.
-Maybe for a year.
+But as with all of the others, FIAT really didn't work out well for Pierre Marty.

 1968 FIAT AD SHOWING PIERRE MARTY AS A DEALERSHIP